wjh1119/Udacity-DSND-Investment-and-Trading/README.md

 > * **models/:** a folder of the model that has been trained

 ## 4. Results <a name="results"></a>
-- The web app shows visualizations about data.
-- The web app can use the trained model to input text and return classification results
 #### **How to run the script?**
 Before run the script:
 > 1. You need to apply for data trial qualification on [this website](https://www.joinquant.com/default/index/sdk?f=home&m=banner#jq-sdk-apply).